 A 2014 article published in Harvard Health Letter completely rejects all claims that resveratrol can increase longevity.
 There may be proof that it improves the health of lab rats, but that does not necessarily mean it translates to humans.
 Even if it does, we still do not know the best way to consume it and how much we need to actually make an impact.

 While resveratrol has amazing potential to help manage and prevent chronic disease, there is still a lot more research that needs to be done.
 Positive results have been shown in animals but these studies have yet to be successfully applied in humans to a satisfactory degree.
 The health benefits of resveratrol and doses needed to experience those benefits are still widely unknown.

 What does that mean?

 Increasing your intake of foods that naturally contain resveratrol definitely will not hurt, but it is not a guarantee that you will be disease-free for life.
-As a Registered Dietitian, here are the top three tips I can give for improving your health and quality of life:
+As a Registered Dietitian, here are the top 3 tips I can give for boosting your immune system naturally, improving your health and quality of life:

 1. Eat a balanced, colorful diet

 A good rule of thumb is to make sure at least half of each meal is full of color, mainly from fruits and vegetables.
 A plant-based diet with whole grains, high-quality vegan protein, healthy fats, fruits and vegetables is as close to a guarantee for a long, healthy life as one can get.

 Whether it is a 30-minute walk outside or a HIIT workout from POPSUGAR Active, exercise provides the body and mind with endless benefits.
 Try to move your body in some way for at least 30 minutes throughout the day.
 Can’t seem to fit it in?
 Make the world your playground.
 Park farther away from the grocery store to get extra steps in, take the stairs instead of the elevator at work, dance around with the kids to tire them out for nap time.